TACC-Cloud/agave-docs/docs/agave/guides/events/introduction.rst

    | $$$$$$$ $/ |  $$$$$$| $$  | $$ |  $$$$/$$$$$$$/
    |________/\_/   \_______|__/  |__/  \___/|_______/

-Events underpin everything in the Tapis (Agave) Platform.
+Events underpin everything in the Tapis Platform.
 This section covers the events available to each resource.